Plant spring, summer

 If you receive comfrey roots and your ground is frozen, fill some gallon or larger pots with potting soil.
 Plant 1 or several in the pot.
 Keep in window inside, or put in greenhouse/coldframe outside.
 Keep well watered.
 If you can't plant right away, you can keep them in the refrigerator (not freezer) for a few days.

 Comfrey is easy to grow and has few diseases or pests.
 Harvest leaves from the plant throughout spring, summer and fall.
 Do not harvest late fall so the plants can store up energy for the winter.
-You should get at least 3 cuttings a year.
+You should get at least 3 cuttings a year, sometimes even 6.

 Comfrey BooksThe book "Comfrey: Fodder, Food and Remedy" by Lawrence D. Hills is highly recommended.
 It was published 1976.
 Mr. Hills is the world's leading expert on comfrey.
 He discusses how to properly cultivate comfrey so you enjoy its benefits.
 The protein yield per acre from comfrey is almost 20 times that of soybeans.
 Dairy animals produce high quality milk.
 It is high in potassium, Vitamin A and Vitamin B-12.